nginx/agent/docs/proto/protos.md

 <a name="f5-nginx-agent-api-grpc-mpi-v1-file-FileService"></a>

 ### FileService
+This specifies the FileService operations for transferring file data between a client and server.
+All operations are written from a client perspective and flow Client -&gt; Server The server must set a max file size (in bytes), and that size must be used to configure the gRPC server and client for the FileService such that the FileContents object can be sent with bytes of the configured size.
+The actual configured max size for gRPC objects must be maxFileSize &#43; sizeOfSha256HashString since a FileContents object contains both.
+A SHA256 hash string is 64 bytes, therefore the configured max message size should be maxFileSize &#43; 64.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|